MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/ForEach-Object.md

 Specifies the input objects.
 ForEach-Object runs the script block or operation statement on each input object.
 Enter a variable that contains the objects, or type a command or expression that gets the objects.

-When you use the InputObject parameter with ForEach-Object, instead of piping command results to ForEach-Object, the InputObject value-even if the value is a collection that is the result of a command, such as -InputObject (Get-Process)-is treated as a single object.
+When you use the InputObject parameter with ForEach-Object, instead of piping command results to ForEach-Object, the InputObject value is treated as a single object.
+This is true even if the value is a collection that is the result of a command, such as -InputObject (Get-Process).
-Because InputObject cannot return individual properties from an array or collection of objects, it is recommended that if you use ForEach-Object to perform operations on a collection of objects for those objects that have specific values in defined properties, you use ForEach-Object in the pipeline, as shown in the examples in this topic.
+Because InputObject cannot return individual properties from an array or collection of objects, we recommend that if you use ForEach-Object to perform operations on a collection of objects for those objects that have specific values in defined properties, you use ForEach-Object in the pipeline, as shown in the examples in this topic.

 ```yaml
 Type: PSObject